Pages

 Funny thing about that: thanks to the Freedom of Information Act, the Navy record of the real Jimi Hendrix is now public, and it reveals he was once thought to have a mental illness.
 The real Hendrix seemed to be unable to concentrate on any work other than writing songs and playing his guitar!
 Perhaps Jamul was a misunderstood genius.
 Within the pages of 'Memoirs of the Asylum,' anything is possible.

-This book is available from Amazon or from All Things That Matter Press.
+This book is available from Amazon.

 No comments: